If you’re an alcoholic having trouble controlling your drinking, I’m about to shed light on a subject that most people have no clue about.

 In the matter of alcoholics, their brains link survival itself to using alcohol, and the prefrontal cortex gets bypassed in the decision making process.

 Stopping is not impossible, but it’s very difficult for alcoholics to do so.
-After an alcoholic quits drinking, they may still lack the bells, buzzards, and whistles alarm system for many months, years, or even life.
+After an alcoholic quits drinking, they may still lack the bells, buzzers, and whistles alarm system for many months, years, or even life.

 That’s why most alcoholics quit drinking altogether, rather than try to become responsible drinkers.
 I’m of the opinion that drinking is far-overrated anyways.